 Below is a snapshot of Square Adjusted EBITDA reported in its S1 registration document.

 source: Square SEC Filings

-EV/EBITDA ratio is an important and widely used metric to analyze company’s Total Value.
+EV/EBITDA ratio is an essential and widely used metric to analyze a company’s Total Value.
 This metric has been successful in solving the problems encountered while using the traditional metrics, like the PE ratio, and hence it is preferred over them.